QijiaZhouX/qijia_zhou_portfolio/Final_project2.md

 \ I am interviewing the following target people for feedback:

 1. Classmates with Interest in Website Design and Storytelling: I envision classmates who possess a keen interest in design, especially those with a design background, as an ideal audience.
-Their expertise would allow them to critically evaluate the professional facets of my work.
+Their expertise would allow them to evaluate the professional facets of my work critically.

 2. Art and Design Students/Professionals: These individuals form the primary audience for my website.
 Their insights will be invaluable in refining the site's content and design.
 I'm also eager to understand their perspectives on the subject matter and discern any additional information they feel should be incorporated.